jaxon-php/jaxon-jalert/README.md

 jAlert for Jaxon
 ================

-This package implements javascript modal, alert and confirmation dialogs in Jaxon applications using the jQuery jAlert plugin. http://flwebsites.biz/jAlert/.
+This package implements javascript alert and confirmation dialogs in Jaxon applications using the jQuery jAlert plugin. http://flwebsites.biz/jAlert/.

 Features
 --------

-- Enrich the Jaxon response modal, alert and confirmation dialogs.
+- Enrich the Jaxon response alert and confirmation dialogs.
 - Automatically insert the Javascript and CSS file of the jAlert library into the HTML page.

 Installation